eggsyntax/datawalk/README.md

 since it keeps you in an ordinary REPL at all times.
 Its only downside is that you have to type a few more characters.

-To use this solution (assuming you've referred datawalk.core/look-at and datawalk.core/w), start by calling
+To use the semi-interactive version, let's assume you've referred datawalk.core/look-at and datawalk.core/w).
+Start by calling

 `user> (look-at my-data-structure)`